dsanson/Pandoc.tmbundle/README.markdown

 I've mostly abandoned TextMate for MacVim.
 If you are thinking about doing this too, check out [vim-pandoc][], my pandoc bundle for vim.

+One consequence is that this bundle is getting less love from me.
+If you want to give it some love, feel free to fork it, and I'll be happy to pull back in any improvements you make.
+If you want a more serious relationship---not just casual forking---we could move this toa shared repo, or I could transfer ownership to you.

 # Pandoc TextMate Bundle README

 This is a TextMate bundle for use with John MacFarlane's [pandoc][].